Jonas Kurzweg

 Jonas is the Head of Marketing at UXCam.
 His passion for UX motivates him to help app makers deliver the perfect user experience.

-Content strategy refers to the management of pretty much any substantial media that you create and own.
+Content strategy refers to managing pretty much any substantial media you create and own.
 It is the piece of your marketing strategy that continuously exhibits who you are and the proficiency you bring to your industry.

 Marketing professionals often suffer stress caused by low conversion rates.

-Management is demanding high growth rates, yet it’s hard to bring in the expected number of leads in.
+Management is demanding high growth rates, yet bringing in the expected number of leads is hard.
 There is untapped potential to fix conversion rates quickly by understanding Content Design.
-The following guide will give advice to get started right away.
+The following guide will advise on how to get started right away.

 A lot of websites have an unprofessional design that looks like no one has put thought behind it.
-With the right content design strategy & tools, marketers have a plan of what they are actually supposed to be doing.
+With the right content design strategy & tools, marketers have a plan of what they should do.

-First, marketers need to know what kind of content they want to design.
-Let’s take the FISH-model as our baseline here:
+First, marketers need to know what content they want to design.
+Let’s take the FISH model as our baseline here:

 Follow Content (Create fans)